prisma/prisma-examples/databases/cockroachdb/README.md

 This example shows how to:

 - Connect Prisma to a CockroachDB database
 - Create the database schema with raw SQL
 - Populate the Prisma schema using [`prisma db pull`](https://www.prisma.io/docs/reference/api-reference/command-reference#db-pull)
 - Read and write data to the database using [Prisma Client](https://www.prisma.io/client)

-> **Note:** CockroachDB support in Prisma is currently in **Preview** and Prisma Migrate doesn't support it for now.
-For this reason, the database schema is created with raw SQL.
+> **Note:** CockroachDB support in Prisma is currently in [**Preview**](https://www.prisma.io/docs/about/prisma/releases#preview), and **Prisma Migrate isn't supported for now**.
+For this reason, you will create the database schema with raw SQL.

 The example consists of two parts: